 Within the Pro Panel parts container, I have a small fishing tackle flat plastic box which stores the homemade Pro Panel extensions, the top connector straps for the panels, a number of white (Flourish) bungee cords (used to secure the panels to the support bars of the tent in 2 day shows or high winds), and extra Pro Panel parts.

 The Trimline parts container also has a plastic fishing tackle container.
 This unit holds 5 white bungee cords (specifically used for the awning attachment), and two approximately six foot long ropes.
-These cotton ropes are used to tie down the dropped awning in the evening of a 2-day show.
+The cotton ropes useful to tie down the dropped awning in the evening of a 2-day show.

-The 16×20 matted prints are transported (and stored) in the Sterlite 27 gallon translucent plastic container.
+Sterlite 27 gallon translucent plastic container store and transport 16×20 matted prints.
 You’ll note this is the same size as the canopy bin, which is very useful when packing the car.
-The top of this bin – like the others – is clearly marked indicating what’s inside.

 Where do the pens, ipad for newsletter sign-up, receipt book, business cards, etc. go?
 I call this my “office” bin, which I use a Sterlite 10 gallon translucent plastic container.
 It’s large enough and deep enough to hold everything I use in the art fair “office”.
 (This office area of my booth is the Pro Panel 16″x16″ two-shelf desk, located on the front left in my booth).